-To provide advice, information, support and guidance to all Civil Service staff on deafness and hearing loss and work together across the Civil Service to raise the profile of deafness and hearing loss while sharing and promoting best practice.
+To provide advice, information, support and guidance to all Civil Service staff on deafness and hearing loss and to work together across the Civil Service to raise the profile of deafness and hearing loss while sharing and promoting best practice.

 - To increase awareness of deafness and hearing loss issues across the Civil Service.